LLNL/USER-EPH/README.md

 #### Note

-The current version of eph/gpu is not multi-device aware, so in order to utilise all gpus on a node multiple tasks have to be used.
-Thus, mpirun has to be aware of gpus in order to assign correct gpus to each task.
-As a workaround gpus can be set into a special mode to block multiple tasks running on one gpu card.
+The current GPU version of the fix is not multi-device aware, so in order to utilise all GPUs on a node, an equal number of tasks has to be used.
+Thus, `mpirun` has to be aware of gpus in order to assign correct GPUs to each task.
+As a workaround, GPUs can be set into a special mode to block multiple tasks running on one GPU card.

-Also, current implementation is unable to utilise a gpu fully, thus, better performance can be achieved by runnning multiple tasks on one gpu simultaneously.

 ## Usage